realbrodiwhite/api/sdks/multion-ts-2/README.md

 1. Sample program has been written in test.ts

-2. Before running `test.ts` , `npm i` to install all packages
+2. Install the dependencies using `npm install`

+3. Create a `secrets.json` file in the root of the project.
+This file should have a `MULTION_CLIENT_ID` & `MULTION_CLIENT_SECRET` key.
+The values for these keys can be obtained from the MultiOn team.

-3. You can run the `test.ts` in two ways:
+4. Finally, you can run the `test.ts` in two ways:
    - To run it without logs:
      ```bash
      npm run test